Nikita Krylov: Personal life

-Krylov is enrolled at Donetsk Law Institute, and his heroes are Ilya Mate, Igor Vovchanchyn and Al Capone, after whom he is nicknamed and models his gimmick.
+Krylov is enrolled at Donetsk Law Institute, and his heroes are Ilya Mate, Igor Vovchanchyn and Al Capone, after whom he was nicknamed and modeled his gimmick.
 Before his fight against Francimar Barroso, he changed his nickname from "Al Capone" to "The Miner" out of respect to his hometown (Donetsk), which consisted of many occupational miners.

-Krylov is an open supporter of Donbass separatism, and has stated that if the Luhansk People's Republic ever received international recognition as a state, he would 'be the first in line for a passport.'
+Krylov is an open supporter of Donbass separatism, and has stated that if the Luhansk People's Republic ever received international recognition as a state, he would be the first in line for a passport.
 Whilst training in Kyiv, Krylov wore a uniform bearing the Russian flag, despite the war between the countries.
 This led to him being shunned from the gym, with members calling for action to be taken against him.
 Shortly thereafter, he relocated to Moscow.